 US National Park Service

 Learn and explore - resources for children

 This resource was inspired by Lily who enjoyed exploring the resources on this list!

 'Virtual Zoology: The Animal Kingdom Branch of Biology': https://brainly.com/insights/virtual-zoology-the-animal-kingdom-branch-of-biology - Explore these virtual zoos.

 This resource was inspired by Kelly who enjoyed exploring the resources on this list!

 Exploring storytelling through the senses in a fun and engaging way!

-Rhyming Multi-Sensory Stories for SEN ASD ADHD PMLD EYFS adapted to suit pre-schoolers to adolescent teens.
+Rhyming Multi-Sensory Stories Link opens in a new window for SEN ASD ADHD PMLD EYFS adapted to suit pre-schoolers to adolescent teens.

 - 'A Different Day' helping individuals with SEN understand the Covid-19 Pandemic

 - 'Washing Hands' Helping individuals with SEN with their hand hygiene during the Covid-19 pandemic